-LOS ANGELES -- Russell Martin is tackling something even more daunting than his season-long offensive slump.
-The Dodgers catcher Thursday announced he will donate $600,000 over the next 10 years to the ONE DROP Foundation, whose mission is to fight poverty by supporting access to clean water.
+LOS ANGELES -- Dodger's catcher, Russell Martin, announced Thursday he will donate $600,000 over the next 10 years to the ONE DROP Foundation, whose mission is to fight poverty by supporting access to clean water.
 The foundation, Martin explained, also seeks to raise awareness of water-related issues and of the need to get involved to ensure that good quality water is accessible to all in sufficient quantity.

 - Los Angeles Dodgers